mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 - **Support Vector Machine (SVM)**

 I will cover this model later in this tutorial.

+You will not be able to run a machine learning program unless you have enough incentive and preoccupation to learn it.
+Furthermore, it is required to work hard and do various examples and data.
+There are different public datasets so that you can use them readily, e.g. [kaggle.com](https://kaggle.com), and also [CERN](https://iml.web.cern.ch/public-datasets).
+The latter has been released by CERN, and if you want to test or enhance your skills and machine learning ability in physics, it would be the best choice.